 Clinical Professor of Law: Immigrants’ Rights Clinic, Immigrants in the Workplace, Law and Social Movements

-Professor of Law: Criminology, Law & Society, Critical Race Theory
+Professor of Law and Co-Director, Center on Law, Equality and Race: Criminology, Law & Society, Critical Race Theory

 Professor of Law: Forced Migration and Human Trafficking, Immigration Law and Policy, Immigration Enforcement